 Whenever Microsoft ends support to an OS, it pushes consumers and enterprises to migrate to the latest version of Windows.
-The same has happened to Windows 7, and sooner or later, everyone will need to migrate to Windows 10.
-In this post, we are suggesting some official, as well as some third-party Windows 7 to Windows 10 Migration Tools. that can help you make things easy.
+The same has happened to Windows 7, and sooner or later, everyone will need to migrate to Windows 11 or Windows 10.
+In this post, we are suggesting some official, as well as some third-party Migration Tools for Windows OS. that can help you make things easy.

 Migration is not just about copying personal files into a new OS.
 It is also about moving apps and settings.
 While you can always install a new OS, and then restore all your data from backup, it works well when you have few computers, and you are technically sound with migration.
 When you have multiple computers, and there is a lot of data, you need a professional migration tool which can automatically deploy and manage the process.
 In this post, we will take a look at the following tools:

 - Using Media Creation Tool or ISO

 - ToDo PCTrans Windows Migration

 Some of these tools are free but are limited.
 Two of these tools are from Microsoft and will need an IT admin to configure everything correctly.
 You will have to choose, depending on the number of computers and IT skills.